Rizwans-github/Front-end/README.md

-000000# Learning Front-End
+# Learning Front-End
-I'm fully committed to becoming a proficient data analyst.
-Balancing a full-time job and ongoing college.
-My main focus is data analysis, I'm also exploring front-end development to keep my coding interest intact.
-I'm exploring web development with HTML, CSS, and JavaScript to add a practical layer to my skills.
-This dual focus aims to ensure a well-rounded approach to my professional growth.
+I am fully committed to achieving proficiency as a data analyst while simultaneously balancing the demands of a full-time job and ongoing college coursework.
+My primary professional focus is data analysis, although I am also carefully exploring the realm of front-end development to sustain my interest in coding.
+Specifically, I am actively learning about web development using HTML, CSS, and JavaScript in order to add a practical layer to my skill set.
+This dual focus is intended to ensure that I approach my professional growth with a well-rounded perspective.
 ## Day 1:
 ```html
 Here I am learning to create para and buttons